 In the early 21st century, Panama rebounded, with growth averaging 7.2% annually between 2001-13, more than double the regional average and making it 1 of the world's fastest growing economies.
-From 2013-18, growth averaged 5.6% annually and is expected to remain around that rate through 2021.
-As of 2019, Panama has CENTAM's highest GDP per capita and the region's second largest economy behind Guatemala.
+From 2013-21, growth averaged 3.6% annually; 2020 being the worst individual year with annual growth of -17.9% due to COVID.
+As of 2021, Panama has CENTAM's highest GDP per capita and as of 2022 is the region's second largest economy behind Guatemala.

-The economy remains concentrated on the canal, which generates some 40% of GDP.
 The development of Special Economic Zones (SEZs) and large infrastructure projects, notably the \$5.3 billion canal expansion from 2007-16, have contributed to growth.
 The construction of a metro system in Panama City and the Cobre Panamá mining project also uplifted the economy.
 Panama's 2015-19 Strategic Development Plan focused on enhancing productivity and diversifying growth, enhancing quality of life, strengthening human capital, and improving infrastructure and environmental sustainability.
+The canal currently generates 6% of GDP.

 Nevertheless, recent improvements to standards of living have been imbalanced.
-Although the country experienced a decrease in general poverty to 22% by 2015, this reduction has been unequally distributed.
+Although the country experienced a decrease in general poverty to 12% by 2019, this reduction has been unequally distributed.
 Generally, rural dwellers and indigenous Panamanians (whether in rural or urban areas - see p.
-14-15 of comarcas (see p.
-14-15 of Political and Social Relations) reach 90% (Photo: The USNS Comfort transits the canal).
+14-15 of rates in the indigenous comarcas remain high.

 Political and Social Relations) have seen few improvements.
-As of 2015, extreme poverty was 4% in urban areas compared to 27% in rural areas.
-Meanwhile, poverty rates in the indigenous highly vulnerable to global economic shocks.
-Further, Panama's financial services industry recently has experienced intense scrutiny.
+As of 2023, rural areas are disproportionally poor, with a rate of extreme poverty six times higher than in urban areas.
+Meanwhile, poverty

+Panama continues to be confronted with economic challenges.
+Panama's financial services industry has experienced intense scrutiny.
 In 2016, some 11 million leaked documents, dubbed the "Panama Papers," revealed how politicians, public figures, and celebrities from around the world had used offshore corporations based in Panama to hide their wealth and avoid taxation.
 While many of the offshore companies were operating legally, some were used for illicit activities.
+The trial of those connected to the money laundering has started in April 2024.